USEPA/egrid/README.md

     a.
 Set data year in `params` (eGRID_year) in the YAML as a string in the format "YYYY" (ex: `"2023"`).
     b.
 Render `eGRID_master.qmd`.
 This will run all scripts and build the eGRID dataset.

 ## Outputs

 The codebase outputs each data aggregation level in the eGRID dataset as an .RDS file and the final dataset as an Excel sheet in `data/outputs/{params$eGRID_year}`.
 Rendering `eGRID_master.qmd` also creates an HTML file that summarizes the data, methods, and output files used and created throughout the code base.

+## QA

+The codebase contains two QA files as Quarto documents:

+- `qa_all.qmd`: Annual checks to confirm results are as expected for each file created in the codebase.

+- `qa_annual_comparison.qmd`: Comparison of output data to previous eGRID years.

+QA files located in `scripts/qa/access_R_qa/` are meant for internal QA only.

 ## Contributing to eGRID